 Not only is it found in fuel-powered cars, but it also operates in EVs.
 Here are some basic features of axles:

-- Axles maintain the balance of your car (both gas-driven and electric cars.)
+• Axles maintain your car’s balance (gas-driven and electric cars.)

-As you kick start your car, it is the axle that makes your car move.
+As you kick start your car, the axle makes your car move.
 Moving forward, these axles are used in brakes and steering.

 So, essentially, an axle is crucial for every type of car.
-Be it an EV or a normal car; an axle should be there to keep the car up and running.
+Whether an EV or a normal car, an axle should keep the car up and running.

-In its essence, the axles of your car are the key component that helps you drive your car.
+In essence, the axles of your car are the key components that help you drive your car.
 How exactly does an axle function, you ask?

 Unlike normal cars and heavy trucks, axles in EVs are light.
 These metal rods that connect the two wheels of your car are light in weight and of standard quality.